iicaras/Wavetable-Tools-WTT/readme.md

 # Wavetable Tools (WTT)

-This is a toolset for converting and processing wavetables of `.wav` and `.wt` formats.
-It is not a tool with which wavetables can be created from scratch.
+This is a toolset for converting and processing wavetables in `.wav` and `.wt` formats.
+It is not a tool for creating wavetables from scratch, and it is still a work in progress.
+As such, please use it carefully.

 Available tools are: